Stanley Tucci: Searching for Italy

-Stanley Tucci: Searching for Italy is an American travel and food show which premiered on February 14, 2021, on CNN.
-The series follows Academy Award-nominee Stanley Tucci, who travels around Italy visiting each region and exploring their cultures, cuisine and history.
+Stanley Tucci: Searching for Italy is an American travel and food show that premiered on February 14, 2021, on CNN.
+The series follows American actor Stanley Tucci, who travels around Italy visiting each region and exploring their cultures, cuisine, and history.

-The series has received seven Primetime Emmy Award nominations, winning Emmys for Outstanding Hosted Nonfiction Series in 2021 and 2022.
+The series has received seven Primetime Emmy Award nominations, winning Emmys for Outstanding Hosted Nonfiction Series in 2021, 2022, and 2024.
 Its second season premiered on May 1, 2022.

-CNN canceled the show in December 2022 as part of the network's revamp and canceling all original programming because of Warner Bros.
-Discovery's cost cuts, Tucci says that he will continue to do the show without them.
+CNN canceled the show in December 2022 as part of the network's revamp and cancellation of all original programming because of Warner Bros.
+Discovery's cost cuts.
+Tucci expressed interest in continuing the show on another network.
+In 2024, Tucci filmed another 10 episodes exploring Italian cuisine for National Geographic.
+The first season of that followup show, Tucci in Italy, premiered on May 18, 2025.